 Developing self-awareness

 How do people effectively resolve those deep-rooted personal issues?
-While there’s no one-size-fits-all solution, a standard method involves talking and building self-awareness.
+Although there is no universally applicable solution, a common approach involves engaging in conversations and cultivating self-awareness.
+It seems trite, but talk does build towards constructive solutions.

-This might seem to make baldness a more significant problem among men, but because it’s normalized, men are more willing to talk about it and find solutions.
+This might seem to make baldness a more significant problem among men, but because it’s normalised, men are more willing to talk about it and find solutions.
 Or they may find it easier to accept it and age gracefully.
+The experience is different for the ladies.
+Effective hair loss treatments for women are available, but lack of discourse makes it more likely for individuals to suffer in silence or take the wrong course of action.

 Become a self-manager

 Thus, the next step is to develop your skill of self-management.
 Having fleshed out and acknowledged the emotional burdens you’re carrying, you need to intentionally make the choices that are best aligned with your goals.
-This involves System 2 thinking, which helps you recognize the situations where change is most needed and apply the corresponding effort.
+This involves System 2 thinking, which helps you recognise the situations where change is most needed and apply the corresponding effort.
+Habits remain an essential part of this endeavour.
+In the end, you’ll still want to automate your behaviour so that System 1 can handle doing the right thing and making wise decisions as much as possible.

 By confronting your emotional baggage, you set the foundation for better habits to be laid down and lasting changes to take effect in your journey towards self-improvement.